|(( home page ))|

 Building a cats run

-Building windows for the cat run.
+Building windows for the cat run

-Use timber left over as runners for the floor to keep the enclosure of
+Use timber left over as runners for the floor to keep the enclosure of the ground.

 If large framing has been used to construct the heated cats enclosure a smaller dimensioned timber may be required for the cats house windows.